VarIr/scikit-hubness/README.md

         SPDX-License-Identifier: BSD-3-Clause

-This enables machine processing of license information based ont he SPDX License Identifiers that are here available: https://spdx.org/licenses/
+This enables machine processing of license information based on the SPDX License Identifiers that are here available: https://spdx.org/licenses/

 Acknowledgements